Who is Jaume Plensa?

 Exhibition at Yorkshire Sculpture Park, 2011

-Back in 2011, numerous of the artist’s works and sculptures have been displayed at the Yorkshire Sculpture Park in West Bretton, England.
+In 2011, numerous of the artist’s works and sculptures have been displayed at the Yorkshire Sculpture Park in West Bretton, England.
 Due to the large size of the exhibition, the site was awarded a national recognition honor as the Most Magnificent Attraction in 2011.
-Up to this day, this project remains the most encompassing exhibition to be devoted to the work of the artist.
+Up to this day, this project remains the most encompassing exhibition devoted to the artist’s work.

 Human Landscape, 2015-2016

-Between the year 2015 and 2016, the project Human Landscape has voyaged across a number of North American museums such as Cheekwood Estate and Gardens and The Frist Center for the Visual Arts in Nashville, Tennessee, the Tampa Museum of Art in Tampa, Florida, as well as the Toledo Museum of Art in Toledo, Ohio.
+Between the year 2015 and 2016, the project Human Landscape has voyaged across several North American museums such as Cheekwood Estate and Gardens and The Frist Center for the Visual Arts in Nashville, Tennessee, the Tampa Museum of Art in Tampa, Florida, as well as the Toledo Museum of Art in Toledo, Ohio.

 Glowing LED sculptures